Jump ahead to:

 You can measure the top-performing pages on your website using this metric for website analytics.
 It helps you determine which pages are receiving the most traffic.
 So, with insight from Google Analytics on your top web pages, you can evaluate aspects such as user experience, the quality of content that users prefer, and the efficacy of marketing campaigns that you run.

 Bounce rate shows you the percentage of users who only visited a single page on your website and left it without any interaction.
 Oftentimes, higher page load time is a major reason for bounces.
 By measuring the bounce rate, you can analyse if your website is not meeting the user’s expectations in terms of content, aesthetics, or call to action.

 This metric for website analytics shows how much time an average user ends up spending on your website.
 If you are running ads on your website, you are generally aiming for a higher average time on the website, because when the average time on the website increases, so do the chances of getting conversions.

 Tracking your website performance is key when you are running a business online, as it is the gateway to the success of your business.
 With this introductory guide on website analytics, you will be able to pitch the correct strategies for content that goes out on your website and in your campaigns.

 And while you’re tracking website analytics, EasyInsights helps you dive deeper into all the KPI metrics by bringing them together from across platforms into a holistic and easily understandable datasheet.
-Start your free trial now to build highly efficient and actionable reports in very little time.
+Book a demo and talk to our product expert to build highly efficient and actionable reports in very little time.